blueblackw/Linux-Server-Configuration/README.md

 ### Step 9: Configure the local timezone to UTC.
 1. Run `sudo dpkg-reconfigure tzdata`.
 2. In the pop up console, select `None of the above`.
 3. Select `UTC` and confirm.
-User will see
+User will see something like:
    ```
    Current default time zone: 'Etc/UTC'
    Local time is now:      Mon Jun 25 02:17:24 UTC 2018.